Lithuanian agency warns against use of Chinese-made phones - Local News 8

 Lithuanian agency warns against use of Chinese-made phones

-VILNIUS, Lithuania (AP) — Lithuanian cybersecurity authorities are urging the country’s governmental agencies to abandon the use of Chinese-made smartphones, Lithuania’s National Cyber Security Center said it found four major cybersecurity risks for devices made by Huawei and Xiaomi.
+VILNIUS, Lithuania (AP) — Lithuanian cybersecurity authorities are urging the country’s governmental agencies to abandon the use of Chinese smartphone brands.
+Lithuania’s National Cyber Security Center said it found four major cybersecurity risks for devices made by Huawei and Xiaomi.
 The center said in a report the center released Tuesday that it also identified potential censorship problems with Xiaomi phones, which contain a content-filtering feature for 449 keywords or groups of keywords.
 The phrases include “Free Tibet,” “Democratic Movement” and “Long Live Taiwan Independence.”
 The content-filtering feature was disabled and no censorship was performed on the phones the Lithuanian center inspected.
-A Huawei spokesperson in Lithuania denied the allegations.
-Xiaomi declined to comment.
+Huawei and Xiaomi denied the allegations.